 12) Even shake-down tantrums are often rooted in this fundamental lack of understanding about how they world works.
 For example: a toddler may recognize a box in a store and remember that when their dad fills their bowl with stuff from that box, they really like it.
 So they may demand that the parent buy that particular box of cereal, and then launch into a full-scale tantrum when the parent says no. But they may not understand one or more of the following things:

 - That stores restock their shelves regularly.
 They may think that all of the Sugar Smacks in all of the world sit on that shelf and that if you do not buy it, they will never again get to taste Sugar Smacks.

 - They may not understand that when you say “No” today, this does not indicate a sweeping policy change for all future cereal acquisition.

 - Their concept of time is Now and a Long, Long, Long time from now.
 So saying “We will get that the next time” is like your partner saying, “Not tonight dear, but we will definitely have sex eight years, six months and twenty-two days from now.

-Let me bottom line this for those of you who are not have an issue with sound-sensitivity but hate to hear children screaming:
+Let me bottom line this for those of you who do not have an issue with sound-sensitivity but hate to hear children screaming: